Why do I need to register for the Pod?

 Who is eligible to register with the Pod?

 To register with the Pod you must be a teacher, teaching assistant, school employee, associate or governor, community group leader Home Educator, or a local authority contact.
+You can also register if you are an employee of one of our sponsors.

 Can several people from the same school register?